While the debate on climate change continues, the analysis of the impact weather-related events can have on an...

 organization is a key part of risk assessments and business impact analyses.

 Recent severe hurricanes -- such as Harvey and Irma -- and their aftermaths remind us that we must be even more diligent with how we plan for and respond to these events.
-Are current business continuity (BC) and disaster recovery (DR) plans sufficiently robust?
+Are current natural disaster recovery plans sufficiently robust?

 Typically, we have advance warning for hurricanes, and, to a lesser extent, tornadoes.
 These are the two most damaging weather-related situations we face.
-But how would a BC/DR plan handle, for example, a microburst?
+But how would a natural disaster recovery plan handle, for example, a microburst?
 We hear news reports of ultra-high winds and several inches of rain suddenly appearing from out of nowhere, with no warning, and with devastating results.

 Some of the more recent hurricanes also remind us that, despite extensive preparations by local, county, state and federal government emergency agencies, we cannot handle all possible weather and climate-related events.
-Issues such as emergency evacuations on a massive scale and providing shelter and food for thousands of homeless storm victims are outside the scope of most BC/DR plans.
+Issues such as emergency evacuations on a massive scale and providing shelter and food for thousands of homeless storm victims are outside the scope of a typical natural disaster recovery plan.

 How do we plan for these severe weather-based events using traditional BC and DR techniques?
 A traditional BC/DR plan takes an all-hazards approach, but even that is limited when faced with a Category 4 or 5 hurricane.
 The best advice -- as we'll note in the following paragraphs -- is to prepare carefully, do the homework, train employees on what to do in an event and conduct periodic emergency exercises for all employees.